Monkey Planet (TV series)

 Monkey Planet is a British documentary television series that was first broadcast on BBC One on 2 April 2014.
 Presented by George McGavin, the series was produced by the BBC Natural History Unit and Animal Planet.

 Production

 The BBC announced the television series on 16 January 2014.
 The three-part series shows primate family success and was filmed across the globe.
-Filming took place in South Africa, Uganda, Ethiopia, Congo, Thailand and Japan.
-The executive producer is Chris Cole and producer is Jo Shinner.
+Filming took place in South Africa, Uganda, Ethiopia, the Congo, Thailand and Japan.
+The executive producer is Chris Cole and the producer is Jo Shinner.

 Episodes

 Home media

 DVD and Blu-ray Disc editions were released in the UK on 2 June 2014.